 The tea I had was extremely good.
 I asked the waitress about the herbs used, but she said it was their chef’s secret 🙂 So, just trust the locals and drink it 🙂 And in many places it comes with honey, not sugar.

 Well, Buryat tea isn’t your ordinary tea.
 Unlike the foods I mentioned above I didn’t try this one: it sounded too peculiar.

-The brewing start as usual: one boils tea, whether black or green, in water.
-The interesting part after: then the locals melt butter in a frying pan, add flour and milk to it, and then pour the resulting liquid in the tea.
+The brewing starts as usual: one boils tea, whether black or green, in water.
+The interesting part comes after: then the locals melt butter in a frying pan, add flour and milk to it, and then pour the resulting liquid in the tea.
 Then the tea is salted and poured out into cups.

 There might be differences in technology of brewing, but the ingredients are pretty much the same.
 The result is a filling drink that is quite logical to consume during cold and harsh Siberian winters.

 If you have ever tried any of these foods, I would appreciate your impressions in comments.